ontodev/cogs/README.md

 This will download all sheets in the spreadsheet to that directory as `{sheet-title}.tsv` - this will overwrite the existing sheets in `.cogs/`, but will not overwrite the local versions specified by their path.
 As the sheets are downloaded, the fields are checked against existing fields in `.cogs/field.tsv` and any new fields are added with the default datatype of `cogs:text` (text string).
 Any sheets that have been added with `add` and then pushed to the remote sheet with `push` will be given their IDs in `.cogs/sheet.tsv`.

+`.cogs/format.tsv` and `.cogs/note.tsv` are also updated for any cell formatting or notes on cells, respectively.
+Each unique format is given a numerical ID and is stored as [CellFormat JSON](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat).

 If a new sheet has been added to the Google spreadsheet, this sheet will be downloaded and added to `.cogs/sheet.tsv`.
 The default path for pulling changes will be the current working directory (the same directory as `.cogs/` is in).
 This path can be updated with `cogs mv`.

 To sync the local version of sheets with the data in `.cogs/`, run `cogs pull`.